How do you paraphrase in APA format?

 Why is paraphrasing beneficial?

-Paraphrasing is important in APA because it allows you to use ideas and information from other sources while still demonstrating your own understanding of the topic.
+Paraphrasing is essential in APA because it allows you to use ideas and information from other sources while still demonstrating your own understanding of the topic.
 Properly paraphrasing also helps you avoid plagiarism, which is a serious academic offense.